TaXi0k/TaXi0k/README.md

 ## Howdy! 💜

 ## ✩°｡⋆⸜ TaXi0k ✮ ᯓ★:
 I'm at the start of my programming journey.
-Right now I know a bit of Python, C++ and Java. <br>
+Right now I know a bit of Python, C++ and Java.
+I love playing and making games.<br>
-I love playing and making games and am currently trying to do my first ambitious UE project - a simple horror game. <br>
+I am currently trying to do my first more ambitious UE project - a pretty simple horror game.
+I also try to do my first <br>
-I also try to do my first Minecraft 1.20.1 Forge mod in my free time.
+Minecraft 1.20.1 Forge mod in my free time.
 Sadly I haven't completed any bigger projects yet. <br>
 Besides programming I'm also trying to learn Blender... well I don't have much time to do it so I ended up on donut and one simple model<br>
 but I guess it counts.
 🪻 **How to reach me:** [discord](https://discord.com/users/748861794637971547), [Instagram](https://www.instagram.com/taxi0k/) <br />